orblivion/hellolabs_word_test/README.md

 # Installation

-Designed for Ubuntu.
+Tested on Ubuntu.
 This has no pip dependencies.
 Just clone the repository:

     $ git clone https://github.com/orblivion/hellolabs_word_test